abj247/maicbf/drones/baselines/README.md

-# Baseline Methods for Multi-Agent Reinforcement Learning
+# Baseline Methods for Multi-Agent Navigation

 This repository contains a collection of baseline methods for multi-agent reinforcement learning (MARL) experiments.
 It includes scripts to run different algorithms like PIC, gcbf-pytorch, off-policy, on-policy, and InfoMARL across various scenarios.